laravel/docs/queues.md

 <a name="synchronous-dispatching"></a>
 ### Synchronous Dispatching

-If you would like to dispatch a job immediately (synchronously) use the `dispatchNow` method instead of `dispatch` when dispatching a job.
-For example, let's specify that a job should be fired inside a Controller that is awaiting for its response to return it to the user:
+If you would like to dispatch a job immediately (synchronously), you may use the `dispatchNow` method.
+When using this method, the job will not be queued and will be run immediately within the current process:

     <?php

     namespace App\Http\Controllers;

+    use Illuminate\Http\Request;
     use App\Jobs\ProcessPodcast;
-    use Illuminate\Http\Request;
     use App\Http\Controllers\Controller;

     class PodcastController extends Controller